soi-20/brains/_pages/quotes.md

 ---

 The intellectual question that I ask at the start of my book is, “Tell me something that’s true that very few people agree with you on.”
 This is a terrific interview question.
 Even when people can read on the Internet that you’re going to ask this question to everybody you interview, they still find it really hard to answer.
 And it’s hard to answer not because people don’t have any ideas.
 Everyone has ideas.
 Everyone has things they believe to be true that other people won’t agree with you on.
 But they’re not things you want to say. - **Peter Thiel**

+---

+We are part of this universe; we are in this universe, but perhaps more important than both of those facts, is that the universe is in us.-**Neil deGrasse Tyson**

 # Grit